kbond/symfony1-skeleton/README.md

 The path to the symfony library is specified in ``config/include.php``.
 By default, this file is ignored so that you may have different symfony libraries on different machines.

-For example, on your development machine you may have a shared symfony library you use between projects, on your CI and production servers you have the symfony library embedded.  ``config/config.php.dist`` has some examples.
+For example, if you develop on 2 different machines (linux and windows), you would have a different symfony library location for both.
+On your staging/production server you would embed the library.  ``config/config.php.dist`` has some examples.

 Bundled are two ant targets for updating that file: ``symfony.lib.embed`` and ``symfony.lib.shared``.

-*The idea of having this additional include file is something I struggle with - let me know your thoughts*
+*The idea of having this additional include file is something I struggle with.
+This functionality can be easily removed.
+Feedback appreciated.*

 ## build.xml